Q: What is an estate sale?

 A: We provide a free consultation and we work on a commission from the net proceeds of the estate sales.
-You won’t have to pay any money up front or out of pocket.
+You won’t have to pay any money upfront or out of pocket.

 Q: How long will it take to have an estate sale?

 A: It usually takes approximately four to seven days from start to finish.
-This includes the organizing, staging, and the actual selling of the estate or liquidation sale.
+This includes the organizing, staging, and actual selling of the estate or liquidation sale.
 Lead time for the proper marketing of your sale or liquidation is always a good practice.

 Q: How will I know what sold and for how much?

-A: We’ll provide you a complete itemized list of items for sale and the items sold upon completion of the sale.
+A: We’ll provide you with a complete itemized list of items for sale and the items sold upon completion of the sale.
 This list is easy to follow and provides a clear outline for the sale.

 Q: What happens if there are personal items such as letters of photos found?

 A: Granite Bay Estate Sales Inc. will be sure to safeguard them and turn them over to those responsible for the sale.

 Q: Who pays the sales tax for the purchases made by the general public, who do not hold re-sale numbers or tax ID numbers?

 A: Some liquidators charge sales tax per item, but most estates/clients pay all the taxes themselves.